usbong/newsletters/notes/LessonsLearned/thePhilippineStar/thePhilippineStarV20230205.md

 1) expects: INCORRECT/ILLEGAL ACTIONS by people, who put "businessman/businesswoman" as occupation, and do NOT clarify the business' industry and technique to generate INCOME;<br/>
 --> adds: as observation, such people in Philippines to be of Chinese ancestry;

-2) notes: TIKTOK misused as FRIENDSONLY web service to earn INCOME via selling pornography;<br/>
+2) notes: TIKTOK misused as OnlyFans web service to earn INCOME via selling pornography;<br/>
---> reminder#1: FRIENDSONLY FOUNDER/CEO arrested in Singpore;<br/>
+--> reminder#1: OnlyFans FOUNDER/CEO arrested in Singpore;<br/>
 --> notes: technique of viewing body parts of select people,<br/>
 --> who have physical similarities as those preferred of BUYER;<br/>
 --> "kamukha"; <br/>